 Understanding the disease cycle, proper timing, coverage and selection of the right fungicide are needed to get good control using fungicides.
 Many fungicides work by protecting healthy plant tissues.
-Captan, copper products, chlorothalonil, and sulfurs must be present before fungi begin the infection process.
+Captan, copper-based products, chlorothalonil, and sulfurs must be present before fungi begin the infection process.
 Although myclobutanil and triforine are locally systemic, they must be applied soon after (or before) infection for maximum benefit.
 None of these fungicides can revive heavily diseased plants.

 The following chemicals are listed first by their common name, then by trade names used for the homeowner market.
 The chemical and its uses are then described.

 Chlorothalonil (Ortho MAX Garden Disease Control, Bonide Fung-onil, GardenTech Daconil)—This is another good, general-purpose fungicide for many fungal diseases.
 It is best as a foliar treatment as it breaks down rapidly in soil.
-It is one of the longer lasting fungicides available so you do not have to spray as often, as with other products.
+It is one of the longer lasting fungicides available so you do not have to spray as often as with other products.
 Some people are allergic to it and may develop skin rashes if repeatedly exposed.
 It is labeled for vegetables, fruits, and many ornamentals including shade trees.

-Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense or Green Light Rose Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as E-Rase)—Some of these are petroleum derived oils while others are from plants.
+Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense or Green Light Rose Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as Eco E-Rase)—Some of these are petroleum derived oils while others are from plants.
 These are effective when powdery mildew has gotten away on you.
 These products are good eradicants of the fungus if you get excellent coverage of the plant surfaces.
 Do not use when plants are wet from rain, irrigation or dew otherwise you get poor coverage (since oil and water do not mix).
 Some oils such as neem oil have a lot of paraffin and may freeze up at low (less than 40°F) temperatures.
 Just use warm water to get it back in solution.
 Overall, the neem oils have not done as well for disease management as other horticultural oils in western Oregon.

 Sodium or Potassium Bicarbonates (Bi-Carb Old-Fashioned Fungicide)—Yes sodium bicarbonate is just plain old baking soda.
 The potassium bicarbonates were developed to prevent salt build up from the sodium form.
 No, not as good as many of the other products already listed but better than doing nothing.
 Research data is usually based on adding in oils, which are effective by themselves.
-Absolutely will not control black spot of rose.
+Absolutely will NOT control black spot of rose.

-Streptomycin (ferti-lome Fire Blight Spray)—An antibiotic produced from a common soil inhabiting, filamentous bacterium.
+Streptomycin (ferti-lome Fire Blight Spray)—An antibiotic produced from a common soil-inhabiting, filamentous bacterium.
 There is a home label from ferti-lome for use on apples, pears and pyracantha to manage fire blight.
 Needs to go on at bloom when the weather is expected to be warm and wet.
 Although it is labeled for rose crown gall you most likely will be better off getting a new rose than following instructions on the label.